owenbcoding/pp1-code-institute/README.md

 #Egypt

-Egypt site is a site that displays information about Egypts histor, the site is designed for any one that is interested in learning about Egypts history.
+Egypt site is a site that displays information about Egypts history, the site is designed for any one that is interested in learning about Egypts history.

 ![chrome_eEhdvxxyU8](https://user-images.githubusercontent.com/43074374/139554079-f299a2d0-7da4-4bb6-a233-4122c719b034.jpg)